 A couple of months ago, the county mailed us a shocking expose on Otis.

 We were informed that he was unworthy of our garbage.
-Unbeknownst to us, Otis was a trash poacher, a man who brazenly hauled garbage across the county line to an incinerator a few miles away
+Unbeknownst to us, Otis was a trash poacher.
+A man who brazenly hauled garbage across county lines to an incinerator a few miles away

 In Almost Iowa, we do not take things like this lightly because trash is a serious business.
 Other than farming, it’s about the only business we have.

 What’s worse we were told – is because of poachers like Otis, our county incinerator is forced to eek out a marginal existence on the meager pickings of half the county.

 Our incinerator is located at the opposite end of the county because the county board intended to poach the trash of a large city immediately across the border – but when their board caught wind of it, they built their own.

 So to feed our burner, the county is chasing off poachers like Otis and has contracted a vast fleet of trucks to transport trash to an incinerator forty miles away.
 It is the sort of logic that could only make sense to a bureaucrat.